carbonblack/tau-tools/remediation/MS-ADV200006/README.md

 Usage:

-Checking if device is vulnerable to EnternalDarkness
+Checking if device is vulnerable to ADV200006
 ```Powershell
 MS-ADV200006.ps1
 ```

-Mitigating systems that are vulnerable to EternalDarkness
+Mitigating systems that are vulnerable to ADV200006
 ```Powershell
 MS-ADV200006.ps1 -mitigate
 ```